Models of Disease (MoD) Boot Camp

 For more than a decade, clinical fellows who are completing their clinical training at the HMS-affiliated hospitals have enrolled in the Models of Disease Boot Camp as they begin their basic/translational postdoctoral research fellowships.
 This popular course is offered annually in July over a three-week period (five mornings/week), and consists of a variety of group activities that include interactive lectures presented by HMS faculty, topical updates in biomedical science, and panel discussions on topics ranging from academic-industry interactions to work-life balance.
-Fellows enrolled in the MoD Boot Camp also have sessions with department chairs to discuss job-negotiating strategies, participate in a mock study section, and take part in career workshops with senior research fellows and junior faculty.
-At this moment, we are hoping to hold the course in person, but it is possible that it will need to be held virtually again this year
+Fellows enrolled in the MoD Boot Camp also have sessions with department chairs to discuss job-negotiating strategies and grant-writing skills, and take part in career workshops with senior research fellows and junior faculty across Harvard.
+The course sessions will be held in person at HMS.

-After the daily sessions (8:30am – 1:00pm), the MoD Boot Campers are free to spend their afternoons and evenings getting research projects underway in the labs of their research mentors.
+After each daily class session (8:30am – 1:00pm), the MoD Boot Campers are free to spend their afternoons and evenings getting research projects underway in the labs of their research mentors.

 Successful MoD applicants will have had substantive prior basic research experience and plan to continue basic or translational projects in their research fellowship.
 Applications will be reviewed as they are submitted.
 Space is limited, and once the course is filled with qualified applicants, enrollment will be closed.
 Interested students are advised to submit their applications as soon as possible.